hexops/machengine.org/content/engine/_index.md

     We’re planning a fully-fledged set of deeply integrated tools, a proper editor, the whole deal-we’re not kidding around here.
     <br/>
     <br/>
-    <span style="font-family: Orbitron; font-size: 22px;"><em>Coming soon</em></span>
+    <span style="font-family: Orbitron; font-size: 22px;"><em>Not ready for use yet</em></span>
     <br/>
     <br/>
-    We're realistic in that we are a fair amount of time away from this being reality.
-We only want to speak once we really have something to show you that we know you'll love - so please wait to hear our voice.
+    Mach engine is not ready for use yet and is in the early-stages of development.
+We're realistic in that we are a fair amount of time away from this being reality - so please wait to hear our voice and <a href="roadmap">see the roadmap</a> for a general idea of what we're up to today.
 </p>

-## Modular
+## Deeply rooted in modularity

 Mach engine is designed to be modular, the only part you must adopt is our Entity Component System (as all modules are built using this to integrate with one another.)